rkayman/funswift/README.md

 ## Semigroup protocol

-Allows sets/types to be concatinated by using the + operator.
+Allows sets/types to be concatenated by using the + operator.

 ```swift
 extension String: Semigroup {}